Mobility Program Guidelines 2019

 - applications for Mobility Projects that cannot address all selection criteria (e.g. those that do not include Internship or language components) remain eligible

-- there are additional eligibility criteria for Applicants applying for Internship Grants and Multi-Year Funding.
+- there are additional eligibility criteria for Applicants applying for Internship Grants, Language Training Grants and Multi-year Funding.

 Criterion 1 (40 per cent weighting; maximum 200 words)

-a. increase student knowledge of the Indo-Pacific and Host location?
+- increase Student knowledge of the Indo-Pacific and Host Location?

-b. increase student mobility to the Indo-Pacific and the Host location?
+- increase Student mobility to the Indo-Pacific and the Host Location?

 Criterion 2 (30 per cent weighting; maximum 150 words)